Sainthamaruthu shootout: Attacks

 When the Special Task Force tried to enter the house shots were fired from inside.
 The security forces exchanged fire with those inside the house for about an hour.
 Three suicide bombers blew themselves up killing 9 people, while police confirmed three other suspects were killed in the engagement.

 Three women and six children were killed in the suicide bombings by the terrorists.
 A civilian was killed in crossfire.
+Zahran Hashim's wife and daughter were injured in the shootout.

-Those killed in the raid were identified as Zahran Hashim's father Mohamed Hashim and his brothers Zainee and Rilwan, with Rilwan being one of the suicide bombers.
+Those killed in the raid were identified as bombing instigator Zahran Hashim's father Mohamed Hashim and his brothers Zainee and Rilwan, with Rilwan being one of the suicide bombers.
 The Amaq News Agency released a statement claiming that the militants at Sainthamaruthu had been loyal to ISIL, and that they had managed to kill 17 Sri Lankan security forces.
 It also published a photo of Zahran alongside his brother Rilwan.
 The family released a final video message before being killed, which suggested that they had indeed been linked to ISIL.

 Aftermath

 Fifteen bodies were initially recovered from the site of the clash.
 Security troops also recovered explosives, detonators, gelignite sticks, acid bottles, detonating cords, ISIL flags, suicide kits, and military uniforms.
 A woman and a child injured at a nearby house during the explosions were taken to the hospital and received police custody, suspected to be the wife and daughter of Zahran.

 A curfew was imposed in the area till further notice.

 The bodies of 10 adults were buried without religious rites on 2 May but the 6 children were buried with Islamic funeral rites.
 However, the bodies were exhumed on June to collect DNA samples as the previous samples were too contaminated.

 The Sri Lankan Police awarded රු.500,000 ($) to the police officer who tipped off the Special Task Force about the safe house in Sainthamaruthu.
-Three Muslim citizens in the area who tipped off the police about the suspects will be given රු.1 million ($) each.
+Three Muslim citizens in the area who tipped off the police about the suspects were given රු.1 million ($) each.